robrich/angular-tutorial/src/chapters/chapter08_2-reactive-forms.md

 Now we are ready to add all of the functionality to the component for the UI to interface with.
 For the todo component it is the src\app\todo\todo.component.ts file.
 We need to add the Form.

 1. Open the todo\todo.component.ts file

+    ```bash
+    todo.component.ts
+    ```

-1. We need to import a few items
+1. When creating Reactive Forms, you will need to import the FormGroup and FormBuilder modules from @angular/forms

     ```TypeScript
     import { FormGroup, FormBuilder } from '@angular/forms';
     ```

-1. In the TodoComponent constructor we need to inject FormBuilder so that we can use it to create our form.
+1. In order to use the FormBuilder we need to inject it into the TodoComponent's constructor

     ```TypeScript
     constructor(private formBuilder: FormBuilder) {}